Polar vortex, bomb cyclone, sleet: Here's what those winter weather terms mean

 As they do throughout the year, meteorologists work to clearly and accurately report weather forecasts to the public.

-"A forecast that's accurate, that's not properly communicated is a worthless forecast," Joel Myers, CEO of AccuWeather, recently told Fox News.
+"A forecast that's accurate, that's not properly communicated is a worthless forecast," Dr. Joel N. Myers, CEO of AccuWeather, recently told Fox News.

 LENTICULAR CLOUD HOVERS IN COLORADO SKY OVER MOUNTAIN LIKE A 'FLYING SAUCER'